Cerastium glomeratum: Description

 This is an annual herb growing from a slender taproot.
-It produces a branched stem up to 45 centimeters tall, with abundant glandular and non-glandular hairs.
+It produces a branched stem up to 45 cm tall, with abundant glandular and non-glandular hairs.
 The leaves are opposite, hairy, up to 2 cm long, and the basal ones typically die back before flowering.
 The bracts are green, hairy and generally similar to the leaves.

 The inflorescence bears as few as 3 or as many as 50 small, dioecious flowers arranged in a cyme and borne on very short pedicels.
 Each flower has 5 hairy green sepals which are occasionally red-tipped, and 5 white bifid petals which are a few millimeters long and generally about the same length as the sepals.
 The fruit is a capsule less than a centimeter long which is tipped with ten tiny teeth.